Informasjonsforvaltning/fdk/CONTRIBUTING.md

 If you want to contribute you have a several options:

+1) Submit an issue (feature request) or submit a bug-report

+1) Fork the project, develop new functionality and submit a pull request.

 1) Become a member of the development team.
 Contact us on [fellesdatakatalog@brreg.no](mailto:fellesdataktalog@brreg.no) and describe who you are, who your represent, contact information and to what extent you can contribute.

-2) Fork the project, develop new functionality and submit a pull request.

-3) Submit an issue (feature request)